-- Any student who arrives in the classroom after the bell marking the beginning of the class period has rung is tardy. - If the student is late more than 30 minutes, they are considered truant. - Truant students are to report to the Discipline Office.
+- Any student who arrives in the classroom after the bell marking the beginning of the class period has rung is tardy. - If the student is late more than 30 minutes, they are considered truant.
+Truant students report to the Discipline Office. - Tardies reset at the end of each semester.